dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/code-locations.md

       package_name: quickstart
 ```

-3. A CICD workflow file that contains the steps for adding your code location.
+3. A CI/CD workflow file that contains the steps for adding your code location.
 Here is an example workflow file for a Dagster+ Hybrid organization:

 ```yaml
 variables: